-Former Florida governor Jeb Bush made the first move toward seeking his Republican Party’s presidential nomination on Tuesday, writing on Facebook he would establish a political action committee early next year.
+Former Florida governor Jeb Bush made the first move toward seeking his Republican Party’s presidential nomination on Tuesday, writing on Facebook that he would establish a political action committee early next year.

 Such an organization allows presidential hopefuls to approach donors and supporters and is seen as a stepping stone toward a formal candidacy.